pastweb/atom-css/README.md

 Both the `test` options (`include` and `exclude`) can accept as parameter a `RegExp`, a `string`, a `null` value or an array of them.
 In the example above all the files which ands with `.util.css` will be processed, except for the files ending with `.not.util.css`.

 ### selectors
-The modern browsers supeprts the [nested selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Nesting_selector).
+The modern browsers supports the [nested selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Nesting_selector).
 This option accept two values `nested` or `flat`, `nested` is the default value.
 The `nested` option nests the selectors and flat them just where convenient in order to reduce the resultant css code output size.
 Specially useful if you are using any css preprocessor, which flat all selectors.